vaeryn-uk/vul/README.md

 A property that allows you to control spacing between elements in a container that can be seamlessly switched between horizontal and vertical boxes.
 See `FVulElementSpacer`.

+#### Style Generation

+This editor functionality aims to improve the creation & maintenance of a consistent set of styles for CommonUI UI components.
+For example, your project may have primary, secondary and danger buttons.
+These three styles would be defined as variations in a generator, then you can use the in-editor `Generate` functionality to create or update the corresponding button styles.
+This takes the manual work out of updating all of your styles.

+Generators provided:
+- `VulButtonStyleGenerator`